nunomourinho/forensicVmAutopsyUserManual/docs/user/plugin_management.rst

       - **Support for Programs Using Unsigned Drivers**: Some utilities or programs require the use of unsigned drivers.
 Disabling the driver enforcement provides flexibility to run these applications without any hitches.

-      - **Blue Screen Issue Resolution**: After converting a forensic image, systems may sometimes experience the infamous 'Blue Screen of Death' (BSOD) due to driver issues.
+      - **Blue Screen Issue Resolution**: After converting a forensic image, systems may sometimes experience the infamous ':term:`Blue Screen of Death`' (BSOD) due to driver issues.
 This tool can assist in resolving those problems by ensuring that all drivers, even the unsigned ones, can run without any enforcement barriers.

 .. note::

    While these plugins provide powerful capabilities, they should be used responsibly and ethically.
 Misuse could lead to unintended consequences or legal issues.

-Browsing Available Plugins
+:term:`Browsing Available Plugins`
 ---------------------------

 Forensic investigations often require an adaptable approach, and the ability to extend functionality through plugins makes the ForensicVM tool particularly versatile.
 To stay updated with the latest available plugins or to review the catalog of installed plugins, the Autopsy ForensicVM Client provides an easy-to-use interface.